emanuele-f/remote-deauth/README.md

 - make server
 - sudo ./server

-You will need an external tool to start the interface in monitor mode and to change channel.
+You will need an external tool to start the interface in monitor mode.
+If you have iwconfig installed, you can use utils/hopper.sh script to hop wifi channels.

 If you have installed the aircrack suite, you can use: